 When you walk through sorrow, when you walk through pain, know this, you have a God in heaven, you have a King, you have a Savior who is able to identify with your hurt and empathize with your weakness and in this to bring healing, and help, and strength, and comfort, and peace, and ultimately victory.
 I mean, that’s the whole picture here in John 11.
 Jesus says, “I am the resurrection and the life, and he who believes in me will never die.
 Even though he dies, he will live.”.

 Like I know my dad, because he trusted in Jesus, he lives.
 He died, but he lives today.
 This is my hope, that because I’ve trusted in Jesus, I know that when I die I will live, and I’ll see my dad, and I’ll see all those who have gone before and put their faith in Jesus, in the King who came and suffered on our behalf, the King who came and paid the price for our sin, who endured sorrow on our behalf, the ultimate sorrow taking the sins of the world upon himself.
 He died, and then three days later he rose, the resurrection and the life.
-He’s our victory.
-He’s our joy.
-He’s our peace.
-He’s our confidence.
-He is our hope.
+He’s our victory and our joy.
+He’s our peace, our confidence and our hope.

-We pray.
 We pray in the midst of a world of sin, and sorrow, and suffering, and death.
 God, we praise you.
-Jesus.
-We praise you for your love for us, for your care for us, for your identification with us, for this picture of weeping with us when we hurt, when we walked through pain, that you are not distant from us, that you are with us, and that you intercede for us by your Spirit with groans that words cannot even express, Romans 8 teaches.
-We praise you.
+Jesus, we praise you for your love for us, for your care for us, for your identification with us, for this picture of weeping with us when we hurt, when we walked through pain, that you are not distant from us, that you are with us, and that you intercede for us by your Spirit with groans that words cannot even express, Romans 8 teaches.
+So, we praise you.

 We praise you for this, and we pray for your help.
 We pray for your help.
 I imagine there are some who are listening to this right now who have endured loss, have seen family member, friend, spouse, parent, somebody close to them die recently.
 God, I pray for your grace.
 Even if there was a reason, even if it was a long time ago and the hurt is still real and the grief is still there, please show your grace.
-Show your comfort.
-Show your strength.
-Show your peace.
+Show your comfort, your strength and your peace.